[responsive_menu_pro]

 • VAT amount payable – or the information needed to calculate it.

-Simplified invoices are permitted for sales of EUR250 or less.
+Simplified invoices are permitted for sales of EUR 250 or less.

 Interested in German VAT news?